Sign up to our Newsletter

 How Long Should You Study for the MPRE?

-Many students also opt to take a professional responsibility course before the MPRE, which can help reduce the amount of time required for them to prepare for the exam.
+Many students also opt to take a professional responsibility course before the MPRE, which can help reduce the time required to prepare for the exam.

 MPRE Study Schedule

-Compared to other law exams, such as the LSAT, the MPRE is generally considered to be relatively easy in the sense that the material itself isn’t difficult to understand.
-For most students, the difficulty lies in knowing how to properly apply the rules to scenarios, which is why practice is key!
+Compared to other law exams, such as the LSAT, the MPRE is generally considered relatively easy.
+For most students, the difficulty lies in knowing how to properly apply the rules to scenarios, which is why practice exams are key!

-Luckily, the National Conference of Bar Examiners (NCBE), the administrators of the MPRE, have created a comprehensive list of the major subject matter you can expect to find on the exam.
+Luckily, the National Conference of Bar Examiners (NCBE), the administrators of the MPRE, have created a comprehensive list of the significant subject matter you can expect to find on the exam.

 A Two-Step Study Process

-You’ll have to not only understand these rules, but also how they work in order to pass the MPRE.
-This is why we recommend you follow a two-step study process that involves first memorizing the rules and then practicing applying them.
+To pass the MPRE, you'll have to understand these rules and how they work.
+This is why we recommend you follow a two-step study process that involves memorizing the rules and then practicing applying them.

-While this may seem overwhelming, the majority of students find it unnecessary to spend too much time memorizing the Model Code of Judicial Conduct; these rules tend to be more logical and easier to follow.
+While this may seem overwhelming, most students find it unnecessary to spend too much time memorizing the Model Code of Judicial Conduct; these rules tend to be more logical and easier to follow.

-As such, you should focus the majority of your studies on thoroughly grasping the Rules of Professional Conduct.
+As such, you should focus most of your studies on thoroughly grasping the Rules of Professional Conduct.
 Once you feel comfortable with all of these rules, you should move on to completing several practice questions and exams.

 NCBE offers free practice questions that can be a good starting point in your practice.
 Once you’ve completed these questions, NCBE also has full simulated MPRE exams and an official study aid with 210 past MPRE questions that you can purchase through their website.

-Alternatively, if you feel you want more one-on-one help, Juris’ 99th percentile tutors offer targeted help and practice questions to make studying for and passing the MPRE as hassle-free as possible!
+Alternatively, if you want more one-on-one help, Juris’ 99th percentile tutors offer targeted help and practice questions to make studying for and passing the MPRE as hassle-free as possible!

 A Sample Study Schedule

-Keeping track of all of the materials and practice sessions you should include in your study schedule may seem daunting.
-So, here is a visual example of what your two-step study schedule might look like.
+Keeping track of the materials and practice sessions you should include in your study schedule may seem daunting.
+Here is a visual example of what your two-step study schedule might look like.

 Since the majority of law students dedicate two to four weeks to studying for the MPRE, this schedule will follow a three-week study period of studying 8-10 hours per week: